 Figure 6.
-Number of infaunal species, number of individuals and diversity index for samples from along the Otago coast, March 2013.
+Number of infaunal species, number of individuals and diversity index for samples from along the Otago coast, January 2015.
 (All are means ± 1 SD).

-There are no clear trends for abundance, diversity or diversity index through time as one moves in either direction from the Tahuna outfall (Figure 6).
-Overall diversity, as indicated by the diversity index (H') is significantly different this year to the H' values calculated in previous surveys ($F{7,102} = 8.41 p = <0.001$) due largely to the lower diversities encountered in 2010, 2011 and 2012.
-Diversity indices for this year, however, show a much closer correlation with diversity indices from 2004, 2005, 2006 and 2013 surveys.
+There are no clear trends for abundance, diversity or diversity index through time as one moves in either direction from the Tahuna outfall (Figure 6), although it could be argued that abundance is slightly lower nearer the outfall.
+However, this trend is discernible both upstream and downstream of the outfall.
+Overall diversity, as indicated by the diversity index (H') is significantly different this year to the H' values calculated in previous surveys ($F{8,114} = 10.44 p = <0.001$) due largely to the lower diversities encountered in 2010, 2011 and 2012.
+Diversity indices for this year, however, show a much closer correlation with diversity indices from the 2013 and 2014 surveys.